SonarSonic/DrawingBotV3/docs/source/exportsettings.rst

 Path Optimisation
 ^^^^^^^^^^^^^^^^^^^

-When enabled vector outputs (e.g. svg, pdf, gcode) will be optimised before being exported.
+When enabled vector outputs (e.g. svg, pdf, gcode) will be optimised before being exported. :ref:`Path Finding Modules <pfms>` which utilise curves will bypass Path Optimization by default to avoid curve flattening.

 **Line Simplifying**: Simplifies lines using the `Douglas Peucker Algorithm <https://en.wikipedia.org/wiki/Ramer%E2%80%93Douglas%E2%80%93Peucker_algorithm>`_ which will find a similar curve/polyline with fewer points to reduce file size / plotting time within the given tolerance.